lukejkelly/TreeConsistency/README.md

 # Posterior consistency as number of sites increases
-Analyse posterior support for true tree topology in coupled synthetic problems as the number of taxa, mutation rate and sequence length vary.
+Analyse posterior support for true tree topology in synthetic problems as the number of taxa, mutation rate and sequence length vary.

 ## Requirements